OUR HISTORY

 The first session took place at Camp Christian.
 Over the years, the location has changed, but the dream and success have remained the same.

-The First Generation of campers have grown up and some of them have children who have become the Second Generation of Koinonia.
+The First Generation of campers has grown up, and some of them have children who have become the Second Generation of Koinonia.
 Believe it or not, the Third Generation is on its way.

 The year 2020 marks 50 years since the three Carter Brothers set Koinonia in motion.
-As far as we can tell, God may very well bless Kanp Koinonia with another 50 years and beyond.
+As far as we can tell, God may very well bless Kamp Koinonia with another 50 years and beyond.

 What We Teach